 - Wrongly enrolled you in a program you couldn’t benefit from (such as if you lacked a GED) (application form is here).

 Our free lawyers can help you with these rights.
-Also, if you get your loans forgiven or cancelled, the IRS will not consider that taxable income, so no taxes on it, per IRS guidance.
+Also, if you get your loans forgiven or cancelled, the IRS will not consider that taxable income, so no taxes on it.

 Active duty?
 You have extra rights!

 - No loan – private or federal – can charge you more than 6% interest rate while you’re on active duty, and 0% interest rate if you’re serving in a hostile area.
 Learn more here.

 - You are entitled to postpone your loan payments while you’re on active duty.